hdeeg/utm_ufit/documentation/utm_doc.md

 4: *Single step mode*
-	After each time-step, the program stops (type .cont to continue) and the current positions (in X,Y,Z coordinates) of the objects are printed, as well as a list of the objects which are transiting.
+	After each time-step, the program stops (type .cont to continue) and the current positions (in X,Y,Z coordinates) of the objects are printed, together with a list of the objects which are transiting.

 Note that there are setup-parameters (such as `plotorb`) which may override `dflag`, in order to turn on or off some specific type of displays.